 \section{Experimental results}

 In this section we describe experimental results related to formation of stably stratified regions in turbulent convection and excitation of internal gravity waves.
-We perform two sets of experiments with (i) a wavy bottom wall and (ii) a smooth plane bottom wall for the same imposed mean temperature differences $\Delta T$ between bottom and upper walls.
-The velocity measurements show that in the both sets of experiments, a one large-scale circulation is observed for the temperature differences $\Delta T= 40$~K and $\Delta T= 50$ K. In this section we present all results only for these values of $\Delta T$.
-In Fig.~\ref{Fig2} we show the mean velocity patterns obtained in the experiments with the wavy bottom wall (upper panel) and smooth plane bottom wall (bottom panel).
-A difference in the mean velocity patterns is clearly seen at the vicinity of the wavy bottom wall where the flows with the sinusoidal modulation of the mean velocity field are observed (see upper panel in Fig.~\ref{Fig3}).
+We perform two sets of experiments with a wavy bottom surface and a smooth plane bottom surface for the same imposed mean temperature difference $\Delta T$ between the bottom and upper surfaces of the chamber.
+The velocity measurements show that in the both sets of experiments, a single large-scale circulation is observed for the temperature differences $\Delta T= 40$~K and $\Delta T= 50$ K.

+In Fig.~\ref{Fig3} we show the mean velocity patterns obtained in the experiments with the wavy bottom surface (upper panel) and smooth plane bottom surface (bottom panel).
+A difference in the mean velocity patterns is seen at the vicinity of the wavy bottom surface where the flows with the sinusoidal modulation of the mean velocity field are observed (see upper panel in Fig.~\ref{Fig3}).
 For lower and higher temperature differences between the bottom and top surfaces of the chamber, two large-scale circulations are observed and the mean temperature field is more complicated.
 This case will be investigated in a separate study.
 Experiments with smaller $L_z$ increases aspect ratio of the chamber, where more than two large-scale circulations can be observed and the mean temperature field will be much more complicated.
 This case will be also investigated in a separate study.

-Now we discuss parameters in the experiments.
-The characteristic turbulence time is $\tau = 0.28 - 0.62$ seconds, while the characteristic period for the large-scale circulatory flow is about $10$ s, which is by order of magnitude larger than $\tau$.
-These two characteristic times are much smaller than the time during which the velocity fields are measured $(\sim 260$ s).
-The maximum Rayleigh number, ${\rm Ra}= \alpha \, g \, L_z^3 \, \Delta T /(\nu \, \kappa)$, is about $10^8$, where $\alpha$ is the thermal expansion coefficient, $\nu$ is the kinematic viscosity, $\kappa$ is the thermal diffusivity, and $L_z$ in the experiments with a wavy bottom wall is the hight measured from the lower point of a wavy wall with sinusoidal modulation to the upper wall of the chamber.
+Let us discuss parameters in the experiments.
+The characteristic turbulence time is $\tau = 0.28 - 0.62$ seconds, while the characteristic period for the large-scale circulatory flow is about $10$ seconds, which is by order of magnitude larger than the turbulence time $\tau$.
+These two characteristic times are much smaller than the time during which the velocity fields are measured $(\sim 260$ seconds).
+The maximum Rayleigh number, ${\rm Ra}= \alpha \, g \, L_z^3 \, \Delta T /(\nu \, \kappa)$, in the turbulent convection is about $10^8$, where $\alpha$ is the thermal expansion coefficient, $\nu$ is the kinematic viscosity, $\kappa$ is the thermal diffusivity, and $L_z$ is the height measured from the lower point of a wavy surface with the sinusoidal modulation to the upper surface of the chamber.